giantswarm/docs/src/content/kubernetes/resource-qos/index.md

 ---
+linkTitle: Resource quality of service
-title: "Scheduling Constraints and Resource Quality of Service"
+title: Scheduling constraints and resource quality of service (QoS)
-description: "How you can constrain resource usage and define Quality of Service classes in Kubernetes"
+description: How you can constrain resource usage and define Quality of Service classes in Kubernetes
-type: page
-weight: 70
+weight: 40
-tags: ["tutorial"]
+menu:
+  main:
+    parent: kubernetes
 owner:
   - https://github.com/orgs/giantswarm/teams/team-ludacris
 ---

-# Scheduling Constraints and Resource Quality of Service
+# Scheduling constraints and resource quality of service (QoS)

 Kubernetes provides resource Quality of Service (QoS) to Pods based on what resources they request and what limits are set for them.